Applying for Homestead

 Once homestead is granted, annual applications are not necessary unless they are requested by the county assessor.

 Contact the assessor by December 15 if the use of the property you own or occupy as a qualifying relative has changed during the past year.

 If you sell, move, or for any reason no longer qualify for the homestead classification, you are required to notify the county assessor within 30 days of the change in homestead status.
 Fill out the Change of Primary Residence Form (located under Forms) and return to the county assessor’s office.

-A link to the homestead application may be found under Forms on this page, or contact the County Assessor's office for more information.
+A link to the homestead application may be found at left on the Forms page, or contact the County Assessor’s office for more information.

 Homesteaded property that qualifies for Class 1b Property results in a reduction of property taxes, according to Minnesota Statute 273.13.

 How do I qualify?